 Budapest, Hungary’s capital, is known for its stunning architecture, thermal baths, and the Danube River that bisects the city.
 Must-visit sites include the Buda Castle, Hungarian Parliament Building, and the Széchenyi Thermal Bath.

-Travel Time: The trip from Bratislava to Budapest takes around 2.5 hours by train or car.
+Travel Time: Around 2.5 hours by train or car

 3. Český Krumlov, Czech Republic